Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 How Is Typhoid Fever Diagnosed?

-The doctor will evaluate the symptoms and ask you about your child's medical history and recent travels.
-The doctor probably will take a sample of stool (poop), urine (pee), or blood to test it for the disease.
+To diagnose typhoid fever, doctors check a person's symptoms and ask about their medical history and recent travels.
+They usually take a sample of stool (poop), urine (pee), or blood and test it for the disease.

 How Is Typhoid Fever Treated?

 Typhoid fever is treated with antibiotics that kill the bacteria.
-It's important to take the medicine for the whole time that the doctor prescribes, even if your child feels better.
-If you stop it too soon, some bacteria could remain.
+It's important for people with typhoid fever to take the medicine for the whole time that the doctor prescribes, even if they feel better.
+Stopping too soon means some bacteria could remain.

-Most kids start feeling better within 2 to 3 days of beginning treatment.
-Offer your child plenty of fluids to prevent dehydration.
-Kids who are severely dehydrated due to diarrhea might need to get IV (intravenous) fluids in a hospital or other medical care facility.
+Most people start feeling better within 2–3 days of starting treatment.
+They should drink plenty of fluids to prevent dehydration.
+Someone who gets severely dehydrated due to diarrhea might need to get IV (intravenous) fluids in a hospital or other medical care facility.

-Acetaminophen can help reduce fever and make your child feel more comfortable.
-Call a doctor immediately if your child's symptoms last, if they go away and come back, or if your child has any new symptoms.
+If your child has typhoid, acetaminophen can help reduce fever and make them feel more comfortable.
+Call a doctor right away if your child's symptoms last, if they go away and come back, or if your child has any new symptoms.

-Kids with typhoid fever should stay home until the disease has run its course and a doctor makes sure that the bacteria are gone.
-The same goes for teens who work in the food service industry, who may not legally be allowed to return to work until a doctor has proven them to be free of the bacteria.
+People with typhoid fever should stay home until the disease has run its course and a doctor makes sure that the bacteria are gone.
+Those who work in the food service industry may not legally be allowed to return to work until a doctor has proved they are free of the bacteria.

 Can Typhoid Fever Be Prevented?